 Stephen Radice is a multi-award winning chemistry teacher from Brooklyn, New York.
 For the past 26 of his 29 years of teaching, he has made chemistry accessible and brought it to life for every level of student at Edward R. Murrow High School.
 His wife, Kathy, also teaches chemistry at Murrow High School and collaborates with Stephen when planning lessons.
 It is clear that his fellow staff, chemistry colleagues around the country and most importantly, his students, admire him.
 Stephen was presented the Conant Award for 2013.
 Read the interview below and you will be inspired by his love for his career and his students.
 You can also read the article announcing his award in Chemical & Engineering News.

 The national ACS James Bryant Conant award was established in 1965 to encourage and recognize outstanding high school chemistry teachers.
 Candidates are chosen based upon evidence of high quality teaching, ability to challenge and inspire, extracurricular activities that support their work and pursuit of continued improvement of their role as an educator.
-The award will be sponsored by the Journal of Chemical Education and ChemEd X with a permanent endowment beginning in 2017.
+There have been a variety of sponsors of the award including Thermo Fisher Scientific.
+As of 2017, the Journal of Chemical Education and ChemEd X have created a permanent endowment to fund this prestigious award.
 Find out more about the Conant Award at ACS.org.